RichieMcMullen/laravel-strava/README.md

 } catch (\Exception $e) {

   # If theres a problem getting the data from the method above,
-  # it maybe that your access token has expired.
+  # it maybe that the user access token has expired.

-  # Lets use the users stored 'refresh_token' to obtain a new access token
+  # Use the users stored 'refresh_token' to obtain a new access token
   $data = Strava::refreshToken($refreshToken); // Pass user refresh token

   # Check the '$data' array contains both tokens